building-energy/uSim2018_Paper29/analysis/04_C-run_energyplus/README.md

 - a openbuilding.BimGraph object as a .pickle file
 - a .graphml file (for use in Gephi for visualising the graph)

+The weather file used by EnergyPlus is also placed in this folder.